openaps/AndroidAPSdocs/docs/EN/DailyLifeWithAaps/AapsScreens.md

 The history of profile switches can be seen here.
 You may see multiple entries each time you switch profile : line **1**, stored in Nightscout but not in Pump History, corresponds to the request of a profile switch made by the user.
 Line **2**, stored both in NS and PH, correspond to the actual switch.

 Deleting the entries only affects your reports in Nightscout and will never actually change the current profile.

+#### Clone profile switch
+You can easily create a new local profile from a profile switch.
+In this case, timeshift and percentage will be applied to the new local profile.
+Use the **Clone** button shown on line **1**.

+You can now go to the [Profile tab](#profile) to edit the newly created Profile.

 ### Care portal